LiveOrDevTrying/Tcp.NET/README.md

         await client.ConnectAsync());

-*Note: Connection parameters were input with the constructors of **ITcpClient**.*
+*Note: Connection parameters were input with the constructors of **ITcpNETClient**.*

+#### OAuth Token
+If you are using **TcpNETClient**, an optional parameters is included in the constructor for your OAuth Token - for more information, see **[ITcpNETClient](#itcpnetclient)**.
+Upon a successful connection to the server, the **OAuth Token** you specify will automatically be sent to the server properly formatted.
+However, if you are creating a manual Tcp connection to an instance of **TcpNETServerAuth**, you must send as the first message to the server a raw message containing your **OAuth Token**.
+You must add **oauth:** as the prefix for your token.
+This could look similar to the following:
+> oauth:yourOAuthTokenGoesHere

 #### SSL
 To enable SSL for [Tcp.NET.Client](https://www.nuget.org/packages/Tcp.NET.Client/), set the **IsSSL** flag in **IParamsTcpClient** to true.
 In order to connect successfully, the server must have a valid, non-expired SSL certificate where the certificate's issued hostname must match the Uri specified in **IParamsTcpClient**.
-For example, the Uri in the above examples is "connect.tcp.net", and the SSL certificate on the server must be issued to "connect.tcp.net".
+For example, the Uri in the above examples is [connect.tcp.net](#), and the SSL certificate on the server must be issued to [connect.tcp.net](#).

 *Please note that a self-signed certificate or one from a non-trusted CA is not considered a valid SSL certificate.*